 The 5GM participates in number of international and national research projects funded by public bodies as well as industry.
-The topics of the projects focus on both fundamental and applied research in area of emerging techniques for mobile networks.
+The topics of the projects focus on both fundamental and applied research in area of emerging techniques for future mobile networks.

 The main aim of the project is to merge concepts of device-to-device (D2D) communication and visible light communication (VLC).
 The merging of D2D communication and VLC enables considerable increase in capacity of future mobile networks since VLC is capable of providing superior data rates, in comparison to conventional radio frequency communications.
 Furthermore, the proposed concept allows to save overloaded radio frequency spectrum.
 As the idea of combination of D2D and VLC is new and has not been tackled by researchers yet, we will have to address several key fundamental challenges to fully exploit synergy effects gained by the combination of D2D and VLC.